Botfuel/tutorials/deploy-gae/deploy-gae.md

 duration: 5
 ---

-# A little bit firther
+# A little bit further

 Let's go a little bit further and deploy our bot in our own webpage.
 Botfuel uses a static folder